Green Line (Kolkata Metro)

 Green Line, also known as East–West Metro, is a rapid transit metro line of the Kolkata Metro in Kolkata, West Bengal, India.
+It is India's first underwater stretch metro that passes under the Hooghly River.
 It currently runs from Salt Lake Sector-V to Howrah Maidan by going underneath the Hooghly River.
-A future eastern extension from Sector-V to Teghoria is planned.
-It will cover a distance of 23.1 km and consist of 17 stations from Teghoria (Haldiram) in the east to Howrah Maidan in the west, of which it will consist of 10 elevated and 7 underground stations, and the operational section consists of 6 elevated and 6 underground stations, with a total distance of 15 km.
-It is expected to derive a very high ridership, since it connects India's two largest commuter railway and long-distance railway terminals, Howrah and Sealdah, along with two of its largest business districts, BBD Bagh and Salt Lake Sector V. At present, more than 100,000 passengers commute through the line every day, and this figure is expected to go up to 1 million by 2035.
-It also connects the industrial hub of Kolkata, i.e., Howrah and the IT hub of Kolkata, i.e., Salt Lake Sector-V. It has interchange with Blue Line at Esplanade and will eventually also connect with Purple and Orange Lines.
+A future eastern extension from Sector-V to Teghoria and western extension from Howrah Maidan to Santragachi Bus Terminus are planned.
+It will cover a distance of 23.1 km and consist of 24 stations from Teghoria (Haldiram) in the east to Santragachi Bus Terminus in the west, of which it will consist of 18 elevated and 7 underground stations, and the operational section consists of 6 elevated and 6 underground stations, with a total distance of 15 km.

 The Green Line has India's first and biggest underwater metro tunnel, along with the deepest metro ventilation shaft.
 In the deepest metro shaft, the Howrah metro station is the deepest metro station in India, at a depth of 33 m.
-The first phase between Salt Lake Sector V and Salt Lake Stadium was inaugurated by the then Minister of Railways, Piyush Goyal, on 13 February 2020, and commercial services started from 14 February 2020.
-The underground stretch till Phoolbagan was opened on 4 October 2020 by the current Minister of Railways, Ashwini Vaishnaw, and then till Sealdah was opened on 12 July 2022.
-The section between Esplanade and Howrah Maidan was inaugurated by Prime Minister Narendra Modi on 6 March 2024.
-The final Esplanade and Sealdah section was inaugurated on 22 August 2025.
+The first phase between Salt Lake Sector V and Salt Lake Stadium was inaugurated by the then Minister of Railways, Shri Piyush Goyal, on 13 February 2020, and commercial services started from 14 February 2020.
+The underground stretch till Phoolbagan was opened on 4 October 2020 by the current Minister of Railways, Shri Ashwini Vaishnaw, and then till Sealdah was opened on 12 July 2022.
+The section between Esplanade and Howrah Maidan was inaugurated by Honb'le Prime Minister of India Shri Narendra Modi on 6 March 2024.
+The Esplanade and Sealdah section was inaugurated on 22 August 2025.

+It is expected to derive a very high ridership, since it connects India's two largest commuter railway and long-distance railway terminals, Howrah, Sealdah, Shalimar Railway station and Santragachi Railway Station in the future along with two of its largest business districts, BBD Bagh and Salt Lake Sector V. At present, more than 100,000 passengers commute through the line every day, and this figure is expected to go up to 1 million by 2035.
+It also connects the industrial hub of Kolkata, i.e., Howrah and the IT hub of Kolkata, i.e., Salt Lake Sector-V. It has interchange with Blue Line and Purple at Esplanade and will eventually also connect with Orange at Salt Lake Sector V and Teghoria.